EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 A huge shout out to the StackStorm team at Extreme Networks for helping and guiding us along the way.
-You are hands down the best vendor we've had the please of working with.
+You are hands down the best vendor we've had the pleasure of working with.
 The passion and dedication for your work is present in every release of StackStorm that comes through.
 Your work has changed our lives forever.